 (CNN) — Does the thought of getting nude with other people in your local sento, or public bath, raise a smile or make you cringe?
 Whatever your personal take, the process of bathing in true Japanese form has long been a communal, often social, activity.

 Even so, it's still one part of traditional life that can put some visitors, and nowadays Japanese too, on edge.
-Still, if you're not too far on the shy side, we recommend you swallow your pride, understand that your own bits and pieces are of little interest to anyone else and take off the towel.
+Still, if you're not too far on the shy side, we recommend you swallow your pride, understanding that your own bits and pieces are of little interest to anyone else and take off the towel.

 Then and now

 To most Japanese, sento are a thing of the past, born of an era when houses did not have their own bathrooms in the decades and centuries up to around 1970.